josdejong/mathjs/docs/core/configuration.md

 // change the configuration of math2 from Arrays to Matrices math2.config({
-  matrix: 'matrix'      // Choose 'matrix' (default) or 'array' });
+  matrix: 'Matrix'      // Choose 'Matrix' (default) or 'Array' });

 // range will output a Matrix
 math2.range(0, 4);      // Matrix [0, 1, 2, 3]

-// create an instance of math.js with bignumber configuration var bigmath = math.create({
+// create an instance of math.js with BigNumber configuration var bigmath = math.create({
-  number: 'bignumber',  // Choose 'number' (default), 'bignumber', or 'fraction'
+  number: 'BigNumber',  // Choose 'number' (default), 'BigNumber', or 'Fraction'
   precision: 32         // 64 by default, only applicable for BigNumbers });